nupoor-ka/distributed-system-ikkat/README.md

 # Ikkat - A Distributed File System
-the name is just random, I already had another repo named distributed system, so
+the name is random, needed one because I have another repo named distributed system

 ## Question